 For a complete description of what this general license authorizes and the restrictions that apply, please see 31 CFR § 515.565(b).

-What constitutes "public performances, clinics, workshops, athletic and other competitions, and exhibitions" for generally authorized travel?
+What is the general license for “public performances, clinics, workshops, athletic and other competitions, and exhibitions?

 OFAC has issued a general license that authorizes travel to Cuba in order to participate in or organize a public performance, clinic, workshop, non-athletic competition, or exhibition in Cuba, provided that the event is open for attendance, and in relevant situations participation, by the Cuban public.
 For a complete description of what this general license authorizes and the restrictions that apply, please see 31 CFR § 515.567.